Guaranteed Functional Tensor Singular Value Decomposition: Numeric Experiments

 We focus on the 50 bacterial genera with non-zero read counts for more than 10\% of all the samples.
 The data can be organized as an order-3 count tensor $\bar\bcY \in \mathbb N^{42 \times 50 \times 19}$, where the three modes represent different subjects (i.e., infants), bacterial genus and sampling time respectively.
 To account for the variation in sequencing depth, we transform the count data to the log-composition after $.5$ is added to every count:

-We apply the proposed method with sequential spectral initialization (Algorithm \ref{alg:spectral-r>1}) to estimate the leading singular components for each mode.
-For the purpose of illustration, we focus on the first three components $r=3$.
+We apply the proposed method with sequential spectral initialization (Algorithm \ref{alg:spectral-r>1}) on the centralized data to estimate the leading singular components for each mode.
+For the purpose of illustration, we focus on the first three components (i.e., $r=3$).
+They collectively explain the $31.0\%$ total variations of the data.
 The singular vectors on the subject mode (i.e., $\{\hat a_s\}_{s=1}^3$) are visualized using bi-plots in Figure \ref{fig:ECAM-subj-PC}, where a well separation of infants with different delivery methods can be seen in the first three components, particularly the second and the third component.
 We next present the estimated singular functions on the time mode (i.e., $\{\hat\xi_s\}_{s=1}^3$) in the left panel of Figure \ref{fig:ECAM-func-PC}.
-The first singular function on the time mode is nearly constant, suggesting that the first singular component $\hat a_1 \otimes \hat b_1 \otimes \hat \xi_1$ may capture the time-invariant scaling information of each genus.
-The second singular function on the time mode is nearly monotone, which represents an increasing or decreasing trend of some bacterial abundance that plateaued in the second year.
-The third singular function on the time mode increases in the first three months and decrease around 12 months, suggesting that it may characterize bacteria abundance that is different between the first and second year of life.
+One can see: 1) the first singular function increases slowly and plateaus after 12-15 months after birth, which matches the recent findings that the gut microbiome of infants is in the developmental phase during 3-15 months of age~\citep{stewart2018temporal}; the second singular function is nearly monotone after the first month and has significant time-variation, which represents a monotone trend of the abundance of certain bacterial; the third singular function increases in the first three months and decreases in the second year, suggesting the difference of bacteria abundance in the first and second year after birth.
 The two panels on the right of Figure \ref{fig:ECAM-func-PC} demonstrate the mean and error bands of the observed bacteria trajectories for all subjects grouped by delivery method, where the trajectory of each subject is obtained by $\sum_{j=1}^{50} \hat b_{lj}\widetilde\bcY_{ijk}$, i.e., the weighted average of the observed trajectories of all bacteria genera using the feature singular vector of Component 2 or 3 as weights.
 The trajectories of infants from different delivery methods are well separated in Component 3 and in the latter part of Component 2.
 Note that all the singular vectors/functions are learned without the information of delivery methods.
 Our result indicates that the 50 bacteria genera can be reduced to two aggregated bacteria genera using the singular vector on the bacterial mode and still achieve high predictive ability of the delivery methods.